-BIO 151 General Biology I
+BIOL 151 General Biology I

-Required course for the student interested in majoring or minoring in biology, biological studies, environmental studies, or the pre-physical/occupational therapy tracks in exercise science.
+Required course for the student interested in majoring or minoring in biology, biological studies, environmental science, or the pre-physical/occupational therapy tracks in exercise science.
 The course surveys basic concepts of biology with an emphasis on field-oriented disciplines, including ecology, zoology, botany and macroevolution.
-Offered every fall; may be taken before or after BIO 152.
+Offered every fall; may be taken before or after BIOL 152.
 Three hours lecture, three hours laboratory.
+Fulfills lab science requirements for math and science majors.

-BIO 152 General Biology II
+BIOL 152 General Biology II

 Required course for the student interested in majoring or minoring in biology, biological studies, environmental studies, biochemistry or biokinetics.
 The course surveys basic concepts of biology with an emphasis on lab-oriented disciplines, including cell biology, physiology, genetics and evolutionary mechanisms.
-Offered every spring; may be taken before or after BIO 151.
+Offered every spring; may be taken before or after BIOL 151.
 Three hours lecture, three hours laboratory.

-BIO 206 Ornithology
+BIOL 206 Ornithology

 The biology and natural history of birds.
 Field work with emphasis on recognition and behavioral observations of local species.
 May require Saturday field trips.
-Open to majors and nonmajors.
+Open to majors and non-majors.
 Counts as a field course.
 Three hours lecture, three hours laboratory.
 Offered in the fall of odd-numbered years.
+Open to both science and non-science majors.
 No prerequisites.

-BIO 216 Introduction to Microbiology

-A study of the classification and biology of microbes and application of microbiological techniques.
+BIOL 216 Introduction to Microbiology 4 A study of the classification and biology of microbes and application of microbiological tech niques.
 Three hours lecture, two laboratories, each 1 1/2 hours.
 The course is intended for biology majors and allied health students.
-Prerequisite: Minimum grade of C in BIO 152 or 233.
+Prerequisite: Minimum grade of C in BIOL 152 or 233.
 Offered in the spring.

-BIO 233 Human Physiology and Anatomy I
+BIOL 233 Human Physiology and Anatomy I 4

 The first course of a two-semester sequence which surveys the human as a functioning organism.
 The first semester will emphasize the musculoskeletal system, nervous system and senses.
 The laboratory will emphasize human structure and techniques for studying muscle and nerve function.
-The course is designed for students in Athletic Training, Exercise Science, BS in Psychology, and Nursing, and as an elective course for Biology students considering graduate work in health professions.
-For the biology core, BIO 233 and BIO 234 may substitute for BIO 310.
+The course is designed for students in Athletic Training, Exercise Science, Psychology, and Nursing, and as an elective course for Biology students considering graduate work in health professions.
+For the biology core, BIOL 233 and BIOL 234 may substitute for BIOL 310.
 Three hours lecture, one and a half hours recitation, two hours laboratory.
-Prerequisites: Minimum grade of C in BIO 104, 152 or CHE 118.
-BIO 152 is required for Athletic Training and Exercise Science.
+Prerequisites: Minimum grade of C in BIOL 104, 152 or CHEM 118.
+BIOL 152 is required for Athletic Training and Exercise Science.
 Offered in the fall.

-BIO 234 Human Physiology and Anatomy II

-The second of a two-semester sequence.
+BIOL 234 Human Physiology and Anatomy II 4 The second of a two-semester sequence.
 Emphasis will be on mechanisms of internal homeostasis, i.e., circulation, nutrition, excretion, etc. Course purpose and format are the same as 233.
-For the biology core, BIO 233 and BIO 234 may substitute for BIO 310.
+For the biology core, BIOL 233 and BIOL 234 may substitute for BIOL 310.
 Three hours lecture, one and a half hours recitation, two hours laboratory.
-Prerequisite: Minimum grade of C in BIO 233.
+Prerequisite: Minimum grade of C in BIOL 233.
 Offered in the spring.

-BIO 290 Tropical Biology
+BIOL 290 Tropical Biology

-An introduction to tropical biology, surveying the

-most common ecosystems, important themes in tropical communities and selected issues involving environmental degradation.
-A scheduled field trip to a tropical region is required; this will generally occur during Spring Break.
+An introduction to tropical biology, surveying the most common ecosystems, important themes in tropical communities and selected issues involving environmental degradation.
+A scheduled field trip to a tropical region is required; this will generally occur during Spring Break and constitute the laboratory hours.
 Three hours lecture.
 Prerequisite: at least one majors biology course or permission of instructor.
 Generally offered spring of odd-numbered years.

-BIO 309W Ecology
+BIOL 309W Ecology

 The principles of ecology with some emphasis on their applications to humans.
 Field projects and laboratory work complement the theoretical considerations.
 This is a writing intensive course.
 Three hours lecture, three hours laboratory.
 Required Saturday field trips.
-Prerequisite: Minimum grade of C in BIO 103 or BIO 151.
+Prerequisite: Minimum grade of C in BIOL 103 or BIOL 151.
 Offered every fall.

-BIO 310 Animal Physiology
+BIOL 310 Animal Physiology